Computhink

 Computhink is a global provider of enterprise content management, document management systems (DMS), records management, and document workflow software.
-It is best known for developing **Contentverse** and its cloud variant, **Contentverse Cloud**.
-According to a 2025 press release, Computhink claims over 25 years of leadership in enterprise document management systems.
+It is best known for developing Contentverse and its cloud variant, Contentverse Cloud.

-Computhink’s headquarters are located in Lombard, Illinois, United States.
+Computhink's headquarters are located in Lombard, Illinois, United States.

 History

 Computhink was founded in 1994 in the Chicago area, initially focusing on identity management and imaging software.
 Early products included “The Paperless Office,” a document imaging and management system.

-Over time, Computhink released a product named **ViewWise**, which was later rebranded and evolved into **Contentverse**, adding enhanced workflow, cloud, and enterprise content management capabilities.
+Over time, Computhink released a product named ViewWise, which was later rebranded and evolved into Contentverse, adding enhanced workflow, cloud, and enterprise content management capabilities.

 Products

 Computhink develops enterprise content management and document management software solutions designed for organizations across multiple industries.
 Its core offerings include Contentverse and Contentverse Cloud.